 What’d He Wear?

 At his engagement party, Frank waltzes around his party in a cream-colored dinner jacket in a look that could’ve been inspired by Sean Connery’s summer formalwear in Goldfinger.
-This isn’t the first of Frank’s outfits to mimic Goldfinger, as he clearly had a suit custom made earlier in the film to resemble the famous Glen plaid three-piece.
+This isn’t the first of Frank’s outfits to mimic Goldfinger, as he clearly had a suit custom made earlier in the film to resemble the famous glen plaid three-piece suit.
 (But we’ll talk about that later.)